Mindukaz/Compiling-from-Whitespace-to-WebAssembly/log.md

 Date | Hours | Summary
 -----|-----|-----
-16/01/2019 | 2 | Started implementing a readable version of whitespace, to make it easier to write large whitespace programs 17/01/2019 | 3 | Finished the readable whitespace to whitespace translator.
+16/01/2019 | 2 | Started implementing a readable version of whitespace, to make it easier to write large whitespace programs 17/01/2019 | 5 | Finished the readable whitespace to whitespace translator.
+Started writing the actual compiler (finally) and integrated the readable whitespace translator into the compiler.
+This way I will be able to compile both whitespace source and readable whitespace source with the same program.